MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdiframewndex-class.md

 ### <a name="parameters"></a>Parametreler

 *nBorderCmd*<br/>
-'ndaki Numaralandırıcıdan `CFrameWnd::BorderCmd`aşağıdaki değerlerden birini içerir:
+'ndaki Enum `CFrameWnd::BorderCmd`aşağıdaki değerlerden birini içerir:

 - `borderGet` = 1